kubeflow/website/content/docs/components/serving/seldon.md

 +++
-title = "Seldon Serving"
+title = "Seldon Core Serving"
 description = "Model serving using Seldon" weight = 40
 +++

 {{% stable-status %}}

-Seldon comes installed with Kubeflow.
-The [Seldon documentation site](https://docs.seldon.io/projects/seldon-core/en/latest/) provides full documentation for running Seldon inference.
+Seldon Core comes installed with Kubeflow.
+The [Seldon Core documentation site](https://docs.seldon.io/projects/seldon-core/en/latest/) provides full documentation for running Seldon Core inference.

-If you have a saved model in a PersistentVolume (PV), Google Cloud Storage bucket or Amazon S3 Storage you can use one of the [prepackaged model servers provided by Seldon](https://docs.seldon.io/projects/seldon-core/en/latest/servers/overview.html).
+If you have a saved model in a PersistentVolume (PV), Google Cloud Storage bucket or Amazon S3 Storage you can use one of the [prepackaged model servers provided by Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/servers/overview.html).

-Seldon also provides [language specific model wrappers](https://docs.seldon.io/projects/seldon-core/en/latest/wrappers/README.html) to wrap your inference code for it to run in Seldon.
+Seldon Core also provides [language specific model wrappers](https://docs.seldon.io/projects/seldon-core/en/latest/wrappers/README.html) to wrap your inference code for it to run in Seldon Core.

 ## Kubeflow specifics